mrprajesh/rajzsite/content/learn/grids.md

 Title: Grids!
 Date: 20.12.2017 15:15:38
 Category: Learning Curve
+Status: draft

 ## Abstract
 The aim is to solve the NP-hard problems(in general graphs) on grids.
-Grids is smaller class graph with a nice structural property.
+Grid is smaller class graph with a nice structural property.
 It is a planar, bipartite and non-chordal graph.
 A $n$ vertex grid has a treewidth $\sqrt n$.
-A grid can be recognised in linear time.
+As we know that the grid can be recognised in linear time, what other problems on grid can be solved in linear time.
+This is one of the motivation for writing this article.

 #Problem statement
 * Input: Finite square grid on $m$ rows and $n$ columns.